IDimartino/CaloryTracker/README.md

 ## Technologies Used

-- **Clean Architecture**: Promotes separation of concerns and testability.
+- **Clean Architecture**: Promotes separation of concerns, testability and SOLID principles.
 - **Multimodule**: Splits the app into separate modules for better maintainability and modularity.
 - **Room**: Local database for storing meals and calorie intake.
 - **Retrofit**: For network communication and interacting with external APIs.